caspergrl/GT-UX-UI-Dec2022-June2023/03-week/01-lesson.md

 ## SLIDE 7
 ### What Is a User Flow?

-A user flow diagram shows how users travel through an application while performing a specific task.
+A user flow diagram shows how users travel through an application or process while performing a specific task.

 Examples of a user flow:

-- The steps a user takes to sign up for an email list.
+- The steps a user takes to sign up for an online newsletter.
+  - Tasks might include going to homepage > locating the newsletter signup form > entering their email > clicking Sign Up > confirming email sign up.

 - The flow of tasks from selecting a product to purchasing it (checkout).

-- The tasks involved in a user selecting their preferences for an app (personalization).
+  - _Ask class what some of the steps may be_

 ## SLIDE 8
 ### What Is a User Flow?

-A user flow is the path a user follows through your website interface to complete a task.
-This path could be making a restaurant reservation, purchasing clothing, or subscribing to a meal kit service.
+A user flow is the path a user follows through a process or application to complete a task.

-> **Instructor Note:** *A user flow is a series of steps a user takes to achieve a meaningful goal.* —UX Collective

 ### When Do Designers Make User Flow?